 This theme was so fun to put together.
 I loved that it was little bit different, but there was still something for everyone -even the kids, to really enjoy.

-It was great creating a true smorgasbord so everyone could help themselves.
+It was great creating a true smorgasbord for our Swedish Midsummer party so everyone could help themselves.
 And it was a real hit with the guests.
 Such easy entertaining, where everyone lingers at the table and keeps going back for a little bit more, or try another combination.

 With a Swedish Inspired Midsummer Picnic, life really is a party!

 You might also like our French Inspired Picnic here.

 Also check out our Midsummer Night’s Dream Picnic here.